anavarro9731/soap/src/setup.md

 - When publishing the soap project itself, make sure that pwsh-bootstrap is loaded for the soap project and not another project which could happen if for example you were running test.ps1 recently.
 Second make sure the client app is running against a packaged version of soap. e.g. srv.ps1 -ToRemoteSoap.
 Both these problems should alert you through issues when publishing but its good to note them.
+- Had some very wierd situation on a new machine where I was getting an error about now being able to find the local.settings.json file when starting the function app locally.
+Closing ALL instances of Rider and reloading seemed to fix it.